(For more general services, such as presenting, please scroll down to the bottom of the page)

 • served for three years as the founding Executive Director of ASTEP (now, “Integrate”), which places young spectrum college grads with Fortune 1000 companies that are located primarily in New York City

 • reviews for the Journal of Autism and Developmental Disorders (JADD)

-• sits on the Board of NEXT for Autism (the org that benefits from Comedy Central’s “Night of Too Many Stars”), is a Special Advisor to the Board of the Autism Society of Wisconsin, and sits on several Advisory Boards
+• sits on the Board of NEXT for Autism (the organization that benefits from HBO’s “Night of Too Many Stars”), and sits on several Advisory Boards

 • was one of two people on the spectrum to testify before the House’s first-ever congressional hearings on autism (in 2012)

 • has found that most parents and staff really like it when their autism consultant has the diagnosis himself